 - Polyphenols: This is a large group of antioxidants, linked to a reduced risk of many diseases.

-However, the tea contains very small amounts of these nutrients, so it is unlikely to make a large contribution to your diet on its own.
+However, the tea contains very small amounts of these nutrients, so it’s unlikely to make a large contribution to your diet on its own.

-Bottom Line: Yerba mate is an antioxidant powerhouse that contains many beneficial plant nutrients.
+Yerba mate is an antioxidant powerhouse that contains many beneficial plant compounds and nutrients.

-Therefore, just like any other caffeinated food or beverage, it has the ability to increase your energy levels and make you feel less tired.
+Therefore, just like any other caffeinated food or beverage, it may increase your energy levels and make you feel less tired.

 However, these testimonials have not yet been scientifically proven.